nickcmiller/python_learning/airtable_chatgpt_test/README.md

 ## Main Function

-This Python code uses `chatgpt_functions.py` and `airtable_functions.py` to automate the process of generating ChatGPT responses to questions in an Airtable database.
+In `main.py`, our code uses `chatgpt_functions.py` and `airtable_functions.py` to automate the generation of ChatGPT responses to questions in an Airtable database.
 It first filters for records without filled ChatGPT Answer fields using the Airtable API, then retrieves those records using the `get_records()` function.
 For each record, it extracts the record ID and question text, generates a ChatGPT response to the question using the `question_chatGPT()` function, and writes the response back to the Airtable record using the `write_record()` function.